mellium/xmpp/docs/CONTRIBUTING.md

   - Write tests for your code
   - Follow Go best practices
   - Write a detailed commit message
-  - Submit a pull request and wait for review
+  - Submit the patch or patch set and wait for review

 Commit messages should start with the name of the Go package being modified, or the string "all" if it affects the entire module, followed by a colon.